crystal-ruby/pages/_posts/2014-08-19-object-storage.md

 super-optimisation.

-But even if we did this, and a program would improve/jit itself, the fruits of this work are only usable during that run of tah program.
+But even if we did this, and a program would improve/jit itself, the fruits of this work are only usable during that run of that program.
 Future invocations, just like future versions of that program do not benefit.
 And thus start again, just like in Groundhog day.

 ### Storage